 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Vintage Wine Estates, Inc. (VWE) Investors and Encourages Investors to Contact the Firm Before January 13, 2023

-/EIN News/ -- NEW YORK, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of Nevada on behalf of those who acquired Vintage Wine Estates, Inc. (“Vintage Wine” or the “Company”) (NASDAQ: VWE) securities between October 13, 2021 through September 13, 2022 (the “Class Period”).
+The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of Nevada on behalf of those who acquired Vintage Wine Estates, Inc. ("Vintage Wine" or the "Company") VWE securities between October 13, 2021 through September 13, 2022 (the "Class Period").
 Investors have until January 13, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Vintage Wine produces alcoholic beverages and offers custom wines for business and special occasions.